You are currently viewing Algarve – Portugal

 Transports

-You can reach Faro either by plane, which airport is literally next door to the city and buses 14 or 16 drive towards the city center.
-Tickets can be paid to the driver.
-Or you could be coming from nearby Spain by bus or elsewhere in Portugal by bus or direct trains from Lisbon, taking around 4 hours.
+You can reach Faro either by plane, where the airport is literally next door to the city and buses 14 or 16 drive towards the city centre in few minutes with tickets paid directly to the driver.
+Or you could be coming from nearby Spain by bus or elsewhere in Portugal by bus or direct trains from Lisbon for example, taking approximately 4 hours.
 Once in Faro, transportation is easy with the regional rail line or buses, both very frequent to anywhere in the Algarve, or the easiest and fastest way, having a rental car.

 As for how you move within the cities, the only way will be walking.
-Distances are really small plus around the old city centers most of the streets would not allow the space for a car to pass by.
+Distances are really small plus around the old city centre of the towns most of the streets would not allow the space for a car to pass by.

 Accommodation

-In our case we selected to be in Faro, mostly because of the short time I was counting with, therefore making my base there was the best decision.
-Not a big choice of hotels in the city center, but the ones are very good and any of them totally recommended.
-We stayed at the Hotel Eva, a 4 stars property right by the port with nice views overlooking the old city from the roof top terrace, swimming pool, sauna and everything needed, with nice included breakfast.
+Back in 2015, we opted to be in Faro, mostly because of the short time I was counting with, therefore making the base there was the best decision.
+Not a big choice of hotels in the city centre, but the ones are very good and any of them totally recommended.
+As example, we stayed at the Hotel Eva, a 4 stars property right by the port with nice views overlooking the old city from the roof top terrace, swimming pool, sauna and everything needed, with nice included breakfast.
 Very friendly, welcoming and helpful staff.

 Photo Gallery